Close up of a sweater and jeans overlaid with white text reading Topshop and a sad emoji face highlighted.

 Topshop isn’t coming out on top

-Over the past decade, Topshop has enjoyed global success and collaborations with a number of artists and celebrities.
-But its owner the Arcadia Group has been no stranger to controversy, having made headlines over the past decade due to allegations of labour abuses, including unfair wages paid to garment workers and poor working conditions.
-Topshop itself has also faced allegations, like when it was claimed Topshop x Beyonce’s Ivy Park collection’s mostly female garment workers were toiling under unfair conditions despite the range supposedly promoting female empowerment.
+In the decade before being purchased by ASOS, Topshop enjoyed global success and collaborations with a number of artists and celebrities.
+But its prior owner the Arcadia Group was no stranger to controversy, having made headlines due to allegations of labour abuses, including unfair wages paid to garment workers and poor working conditions.
+Topshop itself also faced allegations, like when it was claimed Topshop x Beyonce’s Ivy Park collection’s mostly female garment workers were toiling under unfair conditions despite the range supposedly promoting female empowerment.

-So after running a gauntlet of bad headlines and controversy, has Topshop since picked up its ethical game?
+So after running a gauntlet of bad headlines and controversy, has ASOS-owned Topshop since picked up its ethical game or is it much of the same?
 Read on to find out.

-Topshop has made some effort to improve its impact on the planet, but it still has a long way to go before it can become truly sustainable.
+Topshop has made some small efforts over the years to improve its impact on the planet, but it still has a long way to go before it can be considered an environmentally responsible brand.

-But even if Topshop does incorporate more sustainable materials, as one of the world’s biggest fast fashion chains, Topshop’s business model is inherently unsustainable.
-By emphasising fleeting trends over timeless designs and producing huge amounts of poorly-made clothes, it’s hard to see how Topshop can become a truly ethical brand without ditching a fast fashion model.
-For all these reasons, its environmental impact is ‘Not Good Enough’.
+Topshop does incorporate some lower-impact materials, but its fast fashion business model is inherently unsustainable.
+By emphasising fleeting trends over timeless designs and producing huge amounts of poorly-made clothes, it’s hard to see how Topshop can become a more sustainable brand without ditching this practice.

-We gave Topshop a labour rating of ‘Not Good Enough’.
-It received a score of 31-40% in the Fashion Transparency Index.
+We gave Topshop a labour rating of “Not Good Enough”.
+While it received an improved score of 51-60% in the 2022 Fashion Transparency Index, not much else has changed.

-We’ve given Topshop a rating of ‘Not Good Enough’ based on information from our own research.
+We’ve given Topshop a rating of “Not Good Enough” overall based on information from our own research.

 Topshop needs to do much more to improve its practices in all areas.
 While Topshop appears to be putting some measures in place to shrink its carbon footprint, none of them apply to the resource-intensive garment manufacturing process, which is the most important thing that the brand needs to address if it hopes to become more sustainable.